klutchell/docker-ethminer-cpp/README.md

 klutchell/ethminer-cpp <options>
 ```

-For convenience, you can create the file /usr/local/bin/docker-ethminer with the following content:
+For convenience, you can create the file /usr/local/bin/docker-ethminer with something similar to the following:
 ```bash
 #!/usr/bin/env bash